nagyj2/gst/readme.md

 # Generalized Suffix Tree
 This project implements Ukkonen's algorithm, creating a generalized suffix tree from an input set of words.
 The algorithm appends each input word with a unique suffix character to allow the algorithm to parse multiple strings, preventing suffixes from being improperly merged between different words.
 The application's output is the generalized suffix tree structure which can then be queried for the suffix array and LCP array of the input.
 The application was built with extension in mind so each component can easily be updated and extended to modify the algorithm's behaviour or extend its functionality.
 The program is structured in a manner which separates the view and controller from the data model to help facilitate this.
 The application supports walkthroughs for the extensions and phases the algorithm takes.

+This application an has an efficient implementation for Ukkonen's algorithm, suitable for retrieving string metadata arrays, such as suffix array and LCP array.
+This application can also be used as a teaching tool as it support writing all steps taken fron Ukkonen's algorithm.

 ## Introduction

 ### Background Information
 Given any string, it can be broken down into a number of suffixes by repeatedly removing the first letter in that word.
 The suffixes produced by a word can provide a tremendous amount of information and are critical to many algorithms in string processing and are usable in a wide variety of fields.
 Additionally, even more information can be extracted from the suffixes when provided in sorted order, such as retrieval of the LCP array.
 Therefore, efficient calculation of this structure is a vital step in any string algorithm.

 A trie is a structure which contains several nodes which are linked in a parent-child structure where any parent can have zero or more child nodes.
 The suffix tree starts from a root node which contains all other nodes within the tree.
 Therefore, each input string can insert all of its suffixes within the suffix tree.
 However, by assigning a node to a single letter results in tries which are extremely deep and space inefficient.
 Instead, the notion of a tree is created which collapses all nodes in a chain with one child into a single node (excluding the root).
 This allows the tree to model the desired structure while remaining efficient to traverse through.
 The cost of this optimization is more complex node insertion procedures which can split a node into two pieces in addition to appending a node to another node.
+A suffix tree is a tree which contains edges which correspond to a particular string's suffixes.
+This allows for a sturctured way to track suffixes of a particular string.
+A generalized suffix tree  is a suffix tree but instead of representing a single string's suffixes it provides suffixes for a set of input strings.

 There are two types of nodes within the tree, internal and leaf nodes.
 An internal node represents a node with 1 or more children and a leaf node has no children.
 There is one special internal node which is the root node and it has no label and holds the rest of the tree.
 This node is always considered internal no matter how many children it has.
 Within Ukkonen's algorithm, the types of nodes represent different meanings.
 A leaf node provides a complete suffix when tracing the route from the leaf to the root whereas an internal node provides a way to structure the similarity in suffix structures.
 An interesting property within Ukkonen's algorithm is that once a node is a leaf node, it will always remain a leaf node.
 This is because the algorithm functions by extending each leaf node and then inserting missing suffixes into the suffix tree, inserting intermediate nodes as required.
 From how the lead and internal nodes are structured we can create a structure that can efficiently compute the suffix array in linear time.